FreakC-Foundation/FreakC/TUTORIAL.md

 	Fuck[fnc] arrayfunc

-	:: Find sum of list
+	:: Find sum of list of numbers, seperated by a space character.
 	CountBitches[fnc] "variable_name" "list"

-	:: Find maximum of list
+	:: Find maximum of list, seperated by a space character.
 	Bitchiest[fnc] "variable_name" "list"

-	:: Find minimum of list
+	:: Find minimum of list, seperated by a space character.
 	Horniest[fnc] "variable_name" "list"

 	:: Example: